These are the top 10 safest cities in world

 Asian cities performed well in the study, with South Korean capital Seoul, Singapore and Japanese capital Tokyo all featuring in the top 10.
 Sydney, Australia; Amsterdam, Netherlands; and Berlin, Germany also made the cut.

-Fifteen cities made up the list, which was published by US insurance company Berkshire Hathway Travel Protection.
+Fifteen cities made up the list, which was published by US insurance company Berkshire Hathaway Travel Protection.

 The firm said it had researched the list by narrowing down the 29 most popular cities, then asking travellers who have visited them to rank each city on a range of safety and security criteria.
 It then factored in the most recent data from the safe-cities index from The Economist, city ratings from GeoSure Global, and the Current Crime Index from Numbeo.